-Dr Seraphin Kamdem
+Dr. Seraphin Kamdem

 On successful completion of the course, a student should be able to demonstrate the ability to:

-Have an overall understanding of the diversity of African cultures and societies
+-Have an overall understanding of the diversity of African cultures and societies

-Ability to select and develop deeper understanding of specific area of interest
+-Select and develop deeper understanding of specific area of interest

-Find new work and study paths
+-Find new work and study paths

 Students are usually able to obtain credits from their home institution and typically our courses receive 3 credits in the US system and 7.5 ECTS in the European system.
 If you intend to claim credits from your home institution, please check the requirements with them before you enrol.
 We will be happy to assist you in any way we can, however please be aware that the decision to award credits rests with your home institution.